Notice

 To ensure transparency and accountability throughout the supply chain, traceability with direct part marking provides a documented trail of each product, its history, components, quality, and safety.
 It proves that products meet certain standards or comply with industry regulations.

-For example, some automotive manufactures must meet traceability standards set by the Automotive Industry Action Group (AIAG).
+For example, some automotive manufacturers must meet traceability standards set by the Automotive Industry Action Group (AIAG).
 That group’s initiatives, such as part mark readability scales that grade part marks based on contrast and quality, work to provide even greater visibility throughout the global supply chain.

 Reason 3: Counterfeiting Costs